andrewhtsai/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

-Here is a video demonstrating our system: https://drive.google.com/file/d/1SUpWerY2CTSv-QRWXjFIHoZzKEhVfbUO/view?usp=sharing
+There is a video demonstrating our PyCom system using the proximity sensor, LED button, and PiCamera at [this link]( https://drive.google.com/file/d/1ZZcboCBSxLsFTcf2vm4l6__tm8_FRrq4/view?usp=sharing)

 For the camera interface used with Flask, we used some examples from [here](https://github.com/EbenKouao/pi-camera-stream-flask).
 ## Test the system